 - you’re not a dual citizen and you have an ETA or visa

-- you have a valid British or Irish passport
+- you have a British or Irish passport

 - you have a valid CofE sticker in your Australian passport, or a digital CofE.

-Dual citizens travelling to the UK on or after 25 February will need to present a valid British or Irish passport or CofE attached to your Australian passport to board your flight.
+Dual citizens travelling to the UK from 25 February will need to present a British or Irish passport or CofE attached to your Australian passport to board your flight.
 Dual citizens can't travel to the UK using an ETA.

 How do I know if I'm a dual citizen?